shugo-labs/tensorprox/assets/miner.md

 ## 🚀 Scalable Participation

-Miners must provide SSH access to the traffic generation and King machines (minimum set to 2 tgens + 1 King).
+Miners must provide access to the traffic generation and King machines (minimum set to 2 tgens + 1 King) via Service Accounts on Cloud Providers.
-However, they can start with machines of any size or capacity.
+However, they can insert machines of any size or capacity into their .env.miner files.
 The traffic generation automatically scales to the capability of the machines, ensuring lightweight traffic on lower-tier setups and progressively increasing load as performance scales.
 This makes it possible to get started with even modest VPS or home lab machines, while encouraging scale-up for higher rewards.

-# mining-gcp.md

 ## Overview

-This document provides a complete setup guide for deploying a miner on Google Cloud using Terraform and Shell scripts.
+This document provides a complete setup guide for deploying a miner on Google Cloud using Terraform and a wrapper Shell script.

 ---

 ## SECTION 1: Prepare the Environment (Cloud Shell Setup)
 Repeat this Section for every UID you want to operate on GCP.
 Create a project in a different Region and keep files in their distinct directory via `mkir`
+`startup.tf processes every operation for you, including:

+- Project Setup (Name, Region, links to default Billing Account)
+- VPC Setup
+- Firewall Rules for flexible usage
+- Least, but working Permissions on Service Account
+- Restricts Service Account to Project Region (= Subject to regional Quota = low damage if malused)
+- Sets up Budget Alert (Please adjust `variable "base_amount"` - default is 1000 - Currency is dynamic)
+- Sets up monitoring logs for Service Account (you can follow up with custom Actions to refine Account restrictions / Security)

 ### 0. Pre-Requisites